stencila/stencila/help/hub/projects/create-a-project.md

 id: 4170095
 title: Create a project
 description: Projects are where you upload and link data sources and publish files
+publish: true
 ---

-Once you're [set up](../getting-started.md) as a Stencila account user decide whether you want to create a project under your personal account or [under your organization](../organizations/create-an-organization.md).
-The advance of creating an organization is so that a collection of user accounts that be associated with it and work collaboratively on projects.
+Once you're [set up](../getting-started.md) as a Stencila account user decide whether you want to create a project under your personal account or [under your organization](./organizations/create-an-organization.md).
+The advance of creating an organization is so that a collection of users can be associated with it and work collaboratively on projects.

 ## Create a project
 Navigate to **projects** on the top header bar.